Abdo871/Supply_chain_Analysis/README.md

 https://data.mendeley.com/datasets/8gx2fvg2k6/5

+The first file CSV is the data which I made data cleaning on by file IPYE ('supply_chain_data_cleaning') the second file CSV is cleaning data and I made EDA on it by file IPYE ('supply_chain')

+The two files data on WinRAR.

-We try to know to ask some questions and know some information about the data :
+I try to know to ask some questions and learn some information about the data :
 1- How many late delivery?
 2-The Payment Type Distribution
 3- Payment wise delivery status